KindleModding/kindlemodding.github.io/jailbreaking/WinterBreak/index.md

 [Download WinterBreak](https://github.com/KindleModding/WinterBreak/releases/latest){: .btn .btn-purple}
 2. Turn on aeroplane mode on your Kindle
 3. Plug the Kindle into your computer
-4. Extract the contents of the `WinterBreak.tar.gz` file to your Kindle
+4. Extract the contents of the `WinterBreak.tar.gz` file to your Kindle ( Note: For Windows / macOS users , Ensure that hidden folders are also copied over )
 5. Eject your Kindle from your computer
 6. Reboot your Kindle
 7. Open the Kindle Store on your Kindle